 But those researchers concluded that

 ‘there is no concrete evidence as to the effect of this near absence of female insolvency practitioners on the style and ethos of the insolvency profession.
 The human dimension of insolvency cases was acknowledged … yet most felt that human issues had to be subjugated to the need to act fast and do the job that had to be done.
-Apparently, those that got too involved, or too caring, did not stay in insolvency for long.[3]
+Apparently, those who got too involved, or too caring, did not stay in insolvency for long.[3]

 Dr E Streten